FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==

+= 4.1.1 =
+* Simplified upgrade logic: makes the upgrade process on the first page load after upgrade quicker and smoother.

 = 4.1.0 =
 * Added support for using Font Awesome Version 6 Free with CDN.
 In order to use Version 6 Pro with this plugin, it's still necessary to use a Kit,